 In the normal course of business, the Company is subject to examination by federal, state, local and foreign tax authorities.
-As of June 30, 2023, the Company's U.S. federal, state, local and foreign income tax returns for the years 2019 through 2021 are open under the general statute of limitations provisions and therefore subject to examination.
+As of September 30, 2023, the Company's U.S. federal, state, local and foreign income tax returns for the years 2019 through 2021 are open under the general statute of limitations provisions and therefore subject to examination.
 Currently, the Internal Revenue Service is examining the tax returns of the Company and certain subsidiaries for tax years 2019 to 2021.
 The State and City of New York are examining certain subsidiaries' tax returns for tax years 2011 to 2021.
-The United Kingdom tax authorities are currently examining certain subsidiaries' tax returns for tax year 2017.
+The United Kingdom tax authorities are currently examining certain subsidiaries' tax returns for tax years 2017.
 There are other examinations ongoing in other foreign jurisdictions in which the Company operates.
 No provisions with respect to these examinations have been recorded, other than the unrecognized tax benefits discussed above.

 The Company has historically recorded deferred tax assets resulting from the step-up in the tax basis of assets, including intangibles, resulting from exchanges of AOG Units for Class A shares by the Former Managing Partners and Contributing Partners.
 A related liability has also historically been recorded in due to related parties in the condensed consolidated statements of financial condition for the expected payments under the tax receivable agreement entered into by and among the Company, the Former Managing Partners, the Contributing Partners, and other parties thereto (as amended, the "tax receivable agreement") (see note 17).
 The benefit the Company has historically obtained from the difference in the tax asset recognized and the related liability was recorded as an increase to additional paid in capital.
-The amortization period for the portion of the increase in tax basis related to intangibles is 15 years.
-The realization of the remaining portion of the increase in tax basis relates to the disposition of the underlying assets to which the step-up is attributed.
-The associated deferred tax assets reverse at the time of the corresponding asset disposition.
+The amortization period for the portion of the increase in tax basis related to associated deferred tax assets reverse at the time of the corresponding asset disposition.

 After the Mergers, the Former Managing Partners and Contributing Partners no longer own AOG Units.
-Therefore, there were no new exchanges subject to the tax receivable agreement during the three and six months ended June 30, 2023 and 2022.
+Therefore, there were no new exchanges subject to the tax receivable agreement during the three and nine months ended September 30, 2023 and 2022.